CalebMueller-UH/CalebMueller-UH.github.io/projects/Project_Initializer_for_ICS314.md

 - The proj_init_dir directory (which contains the project_initializer.config file and the template_files directory) should also reside in the root project directory.

 ## Usage
-To use this script, ensure that it resides in the root project directory where you keep your projects.
-Run the following command in your terminal:
+To use this script run the following command in your terminal:
 ```
 ./init_idea_proj.sh <destination_directory> [repo_link_or_description] [description]
 ```